A MacBook Pro Retina SSD is easily exchangeable for a bigger and faster model. There are currently two options that make sense:

 After connecting it to the Mac you need to first format it via Disc Utility.
 You find it in Programs > Utilities > Disk Utility.
 The correct format is “Mac OS Extended Journaled”.

-Replace SSD in a MacBook Pro Retina -- Preparations
+Replace SSD in a MacBook Pro Retina – Preparation

-First thing you do before accessing the internal SSD is removing all the screws from the underside of the MacBook.
+First thing you do before accessing the internal SSD of the 2015 model is removing all the screws from the underside of the MacBook.
 Don’t be too afraid: they are only a few and it really is easy.
 You will need the following two screwdrivers for the upgrade process:

 - one TS4 Pentalobe screwdriver for the bottom screws